InnerSourceCommons/foundation-governance/how-to/access-isc-calendar.md

 * **When**: Tues, September 8, 4pm-5pm
 * **Where**: (add jitsi link here)
 * **Description**:
 Our Marketing Working Groups are open to everyone in the InnerSource community.
 At our Marketing Working group, we discuss our activities promoting InnerSource to a wide audience.
 Our talks cover Community Calls, in-person Gatherings and official events.
-We're also currently discussing badging and recognition events.
+We're also currently discussing badging and recognition activities.
 We welcome new ideas from everyone in the community.
 (Add link to meeting notes)

 [#google-admins]: https://app.slack.com/client/T04PXKRM0/C06V6RGLBP1